t8dash/react-store/README.md

 # @t8/react-store

-*Straightforward and minimalist shared state management for React apps*
+*Concise shared state management for React apps*

 - Similar to `useState()`
 - No boilerplate